 What is dry needling?

-Dry Needling practitioners insert the acupuncture-style needles into myofascial trigger points in the body.
+Dry Needling practitioners insert acupuncture-style needles into myofascial trigger points in the body.
 These myofascial trigger points are areas in the patient’s tissue, sometimes described as knots.
 It’s thought that targeting those areas produces a response in the body that aids pain relief.
 Dry Needling is used to treat a range of conditions like muscle tension and pain, postural imbalance and sports injuries.

 So what’s the difference between Dry Needling and Acupuncture?